PainfulDiodes/z80-asm-test/README.md

     db ($00FF & $)      ; low byte of the current PC

 ## Strings
-asm80 provides a directive for C-style strings - terinated with a NUL:
+asm80 provides a directive for C-style strings - terminated with a NUL:

     .cstr("foo\n")  ; c-style strings